rmnel/hugo-plate/content/english/_index.md

       label: "Get Started Now"
       link: "https://github.com/zeon-studio/hugoplate"

-  - title: "The Top Reasons to Choose Hugo for Your Hugo Project"
+  - title: "The Top Reasons to Choose golfFEEL to improve your golf handicap"
     image: "/images/service-3.png"
     content: "With Hugo, you can build modern and content-focused websites without sacrificing performance or ease of use."
     bulletpoints: